 - You cannot reside in Virginia or Iowa.

 Repayment periods are available in one to five year terms.
-There are no penalties for early repayment, and origination fees are between 1.99 and 6.99 percent.
+There are no penalties for early repayment, and origination fees are between 1% and 6%.

 Prosper doesn’t offer “small business loans,” per se.
 But they can help you use an unsecured personal loan for your business instead.
 This makes it a great option for smaller loans or for owners whose businesses don’t have a lengthy, proven track record.